Is your spouse making your divorce difficult by hiding or disposing of assets?

 What can be done if I believe my spouse has moved or is about to move assets?

 Which application to make depends on the asset that you believe is being disposed of.
-If it is an asset you would want to retain; for example, shares that provide dividend as a source of income, or its disposal will remove a large part of the family assets, meaning that the needs of the parties cannot be met, an application to the court needs to be considered.
+Whether it is an asset you would want to retain; for example, shares that provide dividend as a source of income, or its disposal will remove a large part of the family assets, meaning that the needs of the parties cannot be met, an application to the court needs to be considered.

 The application can be expensive, and it is therefore important to consider the legal cost in proportion to the asset and potential benefit in terms of outcome.
 Sometimes, whilst the disposal can be frustrating, there may not be the potential benefit to justify the cost of an application.